awsdocs/aws-global-accelerator-dev-guide/doc_source/using-service-linked-roles.md

 You must remove any associated Global Accelerator resources before you can delete a service\-linked role\.
 This helps protect your Global Accelerator resources by making sure that you don't remove a service\-linked role that is still required to access active resources\.

-For information about other services that support service\-linked roles, see [AWS Services That Work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
+For information about other services that support service\-linked roles, see [AWS services that work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) and look for the services that have **Yes **in the **Service\-linked role** column\.

 ## Service\-linked role permissions for Global Accelerator<a name="slr-permissions"></a>